Jump to:

 A plan and goal for treatment is best determined via communication with the patient, family, and team.
 An assessment of the patient’s support system and life role is important in formulating a management plan.
 Treatment options should be weighed in the setting of prognosis and reasonable goals of care.
 The importance of providing support in the form of psychological aide, counseling, palliative care, and symptom management cannot be understated.

-Professional Issues
+Professional issues

 Rehabilitation of patients with primary brain tumor should be approached in the same manner as in noncancerous neurologic disease, with emphasis on restoring or maximizing independence with mobility, activities of daily living, cognition, and communication.
-Unique to this population is a need to carefully consider any anticipated disease progression and accordingly adjust time frame to reach rehabilitation goals.
+Unique to this population is a need to carefully consider any anticipated disease progression and accordingly adjust the time frame to reach rehabilitation goals.
 With improvement in cancer treatments, more patients are living longer and needing rehabilitation during the survivorship period.
 A partnership with neuro-oncologists, neurosurgeons, radiation oncologists, and other providers is needed to help provide rehabilitation care for these patients.
 This collaboration may occur during multidisciplinary tumor board meetings, multidisciplinary clinical settings, or through carefully coordinated consultations.

 Rehabilitation Management and Treatments